dgleba/rails-template/README.md

 # Notes by David Gleba

-I forked this repo and simplified it so I could understand it.
+I forked this repo and I stripped things out so I could understand it.
+Many Thanks to the orignator Manuel van Rijn.

 It is at:  `https://github.com/dgleba/rails-template-dg1`